Harley-Davidson Hummer: Ranger (1962)

 The Ranger was an off-road Harley-Davidson motorcycle without lights, made only in 1962.
 It had an extra-low final-drive ratio of 7.0:1 (12-tooth countershaft gear and 84-tooth rear sprocket) with neither lighting system nor front fender.
 It is believed to have been built to consume their supply of 165 cc engines, which would not be needed for their other models.

 Pacer (1962–1965)

 The Pacer was the replacement for the Super-10.
 It used the newly enlarged 175 cc B-model engine.

 In 1963, one year into production, the frame of the Pacer was heavily redesigned.
 The new frame incorporated rear suspension through an L-shaped swingarm that actuated a spring mounted horizontally under the engine.
 The seat and rear fender were supported on a subframe bolted to the main frame.

 Scat (1962–1965)

 The Scat was a dual-purpose motorcycle based on the Pacer.
-It had a high-mounted front fender, high handlebars, softer springs supporting the seat, a "scrambler"-style high-mounted exhaust pipe, and street-legal off-road tyres.
+It had a high-mounted front fender, high handlebars, softer springs supporting the seat, a "scrambler"-style high-mounted exhaust pipe, and street-legal off-road tires.
 The extra-low final-drive ratio of the Ranger was available on the Scat as an option.
 The Scat also received the Pacer's new frame in 1963.